Frequently Asked Questions

 Planning & Organization

 Bring lots of business cards to exchange with new and old contacts.
-These can be stashed in your name badgeholder for quick access.
-The name badge is also handy for your room key, money for the Foundation drawing and your commemorative conference lapel pin (some veterans have their name badge decorated with several years of pins).
+These can be stashed in your name badge holder for quick access.
+The name badge is also handy for your room key and your commemorative conference lapel pin (some veterans have their name badge decorated with several years of pins).

-Generous sponsors have contributed funds to offset the costs of many meals, refreshment breaks, transportation, tour water, venue rentals, admission fees, name badgeholders, welcome cookies, Foundation drawing prizes, tote bags, keynote speakers, banquet wine, and more.
-Without the generous contributions of our many sponsors, GardenComm would not be able to offer so many events, meals and amenities during the conference at the existing registration fee.
+Generous sponsors have contributed funds to offset the costs of many meals, refreshment breaks, transportation, tour water, venue rentals, admission fees, name badge holders, welcome cookies, tote bags, keynote speakers, banquet wine, and more.
+Without the generous contributions of our many sponsors, GardenComm would not be able to offer so many events, meals, and amenities during the conference at the existing registration fee.
 Please take a moment during and after the conference to recognize our sponsors and give them your thanks.

-Launched at the Washington, DC Conference (1992) and a tradition ever since, the conference closes with a karaoke party after the Annual Awards & Honors Dinner.
+Launched at the Washington, DC Conference (1992) and a tradition ever since, the conference closes with a karaoke party.
 Full of surprises, laughs and good times, the karaoke party is the time to kick off your shoes, park your inhibitions at the door and sing and dance into the night.
 What happens at the conference stays at the conference – until it ends up on YouTube.

 Where Have We Been?